-This study evaluates a broad palette of mental features including symptoms of anxiety and depression, somatization, resilience, sense of coherence and quality of life, post-traumatic growth and symptoms of PTSD in survivors of mountain sport accidents.
+This study evaluates a broad palette of features of mental health including symptoms of anxiety and depression, somatization, resilience, sense of coherence and quality of life, post-traumatic growth and symptoms of PTSD (operationalized as positive scoring in at least on PTSD domain of the PCL-5) in survivors of mountain sport accidents.
 This population is of special interest because, on one hand, mountain sports are generally considered beneficial for mental health (2,3).
 On the other hand, mountain sports are associated with specific individual physical and mental traits, and bear accident and injury risks (5,6).
 Not many studies have assessed PTSD rates following accidents in mountain sports.
-Survivors of avalanches were affected by acute and long-term PTSD symptoms such as hyperarousal or sleep disorders at rates between 11% - 16% (25,26).
+Survivors of avalanches showed self-ratings in psychometric assessment suggestive of PTSD11% - 16% (25,26).
 This figure is comparable with 19% participants of our study screened positive for at least one of the PTSD symptom domains defined by the PCL-5 tool (28).
 PTSD frequencies of 11.8% - 26% have been reported at 3 - 12 months after acute trauma in setting outside of mountain sports (12,15,17).
 However, in our cohort, solely 1.3% of participants demonstrated concomitant PCL-5 domain B, C, D and E symptoms suggestive of fully manifest PTSD.

-Studies conducted on mountain guides and mountain rescue personnel, showed that 71% - 78% of them experienced a traumatic event (23,27), while the reported frequency of PTSD was very low (0.9% - 2.7%) (23,27).
-This is comparable to trauma event estimates for the general population (11,61,62) and, particularly, lower than in other potentially vulnerable groups such as emergency workers (63).
-By contrast, a recent Swiss study found a prevalence of PTSD in up to 22% of mountain rescuers once differentiating between clinical interviews and self-reporting of symptoms for the assessment of PTSD (24).
+Our study did not specifically address professional mountain rescuers and only 7.2% of the sample reported as search and rescue profession and 5.2% a mountain sport profession.
+However, studies conducted on mountain guides and mountain rescue personnel, showed that 71% - 78% of them experienced a traumatic event (23,27), while the reported frequency of PTSD was very low (0.9% - 2.7%) (23,27).
+This is comparable to traumic event estimates for the general population (11,61,62) and, particularly, lower than in other potentially vulnerable groups such as emergency workers (63).
+By contrast, a recent study performed in France found a prevalence of PTSD in up to 22% of mountain rescuers once differentiating between clinical interviews and self-reporting of symptoms for the assessment of PTSD (24).

+Two-thirds of our study participants were classified as highly resilient (32).
 Resilience has been proposed as a protective trait against negative mental health consequences following trauma (19) and high resilience levels in mountain rescuers may explain low prevalence of PTSD in this population despite trauma exposure (23).
-Two-thirds of our study participants were classified as highly resilient (32).
-This observation may hence explain the low rate of manifest PTSD as well as lower frequencies of clinically relevant symptoms of anxiety and depression in our cohort than estimated for the general Austrian population (64).
+The high resilience may be a the results of protective effect of physical activity in an alpine environment on mental health and explain the the low rate of manifest PTSD as well as lower frequencies of clinically relevant symptoms of anxiety and depression in our cohort than estimated for the general Austrian population (64).
 The high resilience in the study cohort may also pertain to the high rating of quality of life (EUROHIS, median: 4.4, interquartile range: 4 to 4.6) comparable to the general western European population (34).